MarkPearlCoZa/Blog_General/_posts/2016-01-16-Ultimate-Developer-Keyboard.md

 <img class="img-responsive" alt="Ultimate Hacking Keyboard" src="{{ site.url }}/assets/images/Ultimate-Developer-Keyboard-UHK.jpg">

+**Note the UHK is not officially out yet, I got to see an early prototype in May 2016 however the final product could be vastly different from the prototype I got to use**

 ### What I like about the UHK ###

+#### Key Cap Size

+The prototype UHK has really nice sized key caps.
+They felt slightly larger than key caps I have seen on other keyboards, and moulded.
+It had a really comfortable feel.

+#### Weight & Feel

+The prototype had a nice solid heavy feel to it.
+It wasn't overly heavy, but if you took it and hit someone on the head with it you could probably knock them out.

+#### Easy Transition

+Because the UHK does not have any major changes with regards to the thumb keys vs. pinky keys, someone used to a traditional keyboard layout who transitions to the UHK will have a much quicker and easier transition than what I had with the ErgoDox or the Kinesis (I wrote a post about the [pain I had transitioning to the Kinesis](http://blog.markpearl.co.za/Frustrations-In-Learning)) - this is really great for 99% of developers.
+For me however it is the biggest concern - once you have gone through the pain of learning the Kinesis / ErgoDox layout and are reaping the benefits, you don't really want to go back.

+#### Can be used split or joined

+The UHK has a really neat clip in process so that it can be effectively used as a 'split' 2 piece keyboard, or as a single keyboard.
+Having a split keyboard is critical to leverage an ergonomic layout.
+Having a single piece keyboard is really useful if you are traveling and don't have a desk to work at.
+The UHK offers the best of both worlds.

+#### Easy to travel with

+Because the UHK can be split, it can be made extremely compact when travelling.
+I have travelled on airplanes with other keyboards and when they are a single piece keyboard they tend to get in the way.
+The UHK doesn't have this challenge.

+#### Visual Display on Layers

+For a developer getting used to the concept of keyboard layers, having a visual display to indicate what layer you are currently on is really useful.
+The UHK makes it very clear.

 ### What I don't like UHK ###

+#### Thumb / Keypad Layout

+As mentioned above, this for me is one of the UHK strengths, and also one of it's biggest downers for me.
+I really like having the thumb wells like the ErgoDox or Kinesis has.
+That said, this will not be an issue for most developers.

+#### No dedicated function key row

+I'm being nit-picky because the ErgoDox doesn't have a dedicated function key row either.
+The UHK belongs to the class of 60% keyboards which means it contains about 60% of the keys of regular keyboards - in essence the 60% it retains is the alphanumeric block.
+This is a deliberate design decision as the user is expected to use layers to access all the keys that are not physically available.

+Once you get used to layers they are extremely useful.
+Many software developers that live in the 'Windows' world use a ton on function keys and having an 'extra' row for function keys would be great.
+I believe this would be the case if the UHK was a 80% keyboard.

 -----------------------------------------------------------------------------------------